Synchronizing Files

 Resume from previous run

-We can, instead of bootstrapping our first iteration, read in final values of a previous iteration.
+Instead of bootstrapping our first iteration, flepiMoP supports reading in final values of a previous iteration.
 This allows us to resume from runs to save computational time and effectively continue iterating on the same chain.
-We call these resumes: inferred parameters are taken from a previous run and allowed to continue being inferred ;
+We call these resumes, in which inferred parameters are taken from a previous run and allowed to continue being inferred.

 sync: